 Therefore, one does not need 'the bible' in order to get to know the historical person of Jesus or Joshua of Nazareth!
 (For further clarification on this matter, please see Perhaps the Parables of the Millennia .)

-Of course, you could also rip the four gospel books out of the bible to prove the point, but that is too much for most bible worshippers to consider.
+Of course, you could also rip the four gospel books out of the bible to prove the point, but that is too much for most who revere 'the holy bible'.

 So, for you Biblians and most Christians, I ask that instead of condemning me, you use reason well to answer the following questions in a simple, straightforward manner.